-If you intend to start a webshop in the Netherlands, you must contend with various government rules and regulations.
+If you intend to start a webshop in the Netherlands, you must comply with various rules and regulations.
 You can use this guide to quickly determine which obligations you must fulfil.

 The guide serves merely as a guideline.
 Several steps can be carried out at the same time.
 You may need to fulfil other obligations as well.

 1. Register with the Dutch Business Register and Dutch Tax Administration

 New businesses must be registered with the Dutch Business Register.
 They will pass on your details to the Dutch Tax and Customs Administration.
 You therefore do not need to register separately with them.